Seafzz/projectp1/README.md

 ## Credits
-Code Institute and the Love Runing project
+Code Institute and the Love Runing project - (https://github.com/Code-Institute-Solutions/Love-Running-Solutions) ChatGPT- for texts and some problem solving Akshat_garg_mentor - For providing tips/tricks and help to stay focused!

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
+- The text for the Home page was made with the helpt of ChatGPT
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- Instructions on how to implement form validation on the Sign Up page was taken from Love Runing project from CodeInstitute
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media
+Istockphotos for royalfree pictures - https://www.istockphoto.com/

 ## Other General Project Advice